 The amendments would also not apply to a person's main home or a property that is subject to the mixed-use asset rules.
-Land that is identified to Inland Revenue as being on revenue account is also excluded from the proposed amendments, provided either the taxpayer is notifying the Commissioner of their rental income on a property-by-property basis, or they are notifying the Commissioner of their rental income on a portfolio basis and all properties within the portfolio are on revenue account.
+Land that is on revenue account because it is held in a land-related business (for example, a dealing or development business) is also excluded from the proposed amendments.
+Other revenue account land would also be excluded if two requirements are met.
+Firstly, the land would have to be identified to Inland Revenue as being on revenue account, is also excluded from the proposed amendments, provided either Secondly, the taxpayer would have to be able to separately identify the deductions that relate to the property, unless all of the properties they have are on revenue account, in which case this would not be necessary, is notifying the Commissioner of their rental income on a property by property basis, or they are notifying the Commissioner of their rental income on a portfolio basis and all properties within the portfolio are on revenue account.

-The Bill proposes further exclusions for residential land owned by widely-held companies and accommodation provided to employees or other workers where it is necessary to provide that accommodation owing to the nature or remoteness of the business.
+The Bill proposes further exclusions for residential land owned by widely-held companies other than close companies, and for accommodation provided to employees or other workers. where In the case of accommodation provided to an employee who is associated with the employer, the exclusion will only apply if it is necessary to provide the that accommodation due owing to the nature or remoteness of the business.